uragun91/react-nextjs-carousel-whishlist/README.md

 - Unit test.
 Tests are incompleted.
 If I would have more time I would add every single test to every component.
 - SSR Rendering using Next.js
 - Eslint integration
-- State persistance using Next.js
+- State persistence using Next.js

 ## Installation